Nonuwastaken/GBA_Console/README.md

 ## Motivation

 Off-the-shelf retro handhelds abstract away the hardware entirely.
-This project was built to actually understand and control every subsystem — display driving, input handling, audio, power delivery, and battery management — instead of just flashing an emulator image onto a commercial board.
+Instead of buying one, I decided to build my own from scratch — a chance to actually understand and control every subsystem — display driving, input handling, audio, power delivery, and battery management — instead of just flashing an emulator image onto a commercial board.
 It doubled as a hands-on exercise in integrating several hardware domains (digital I/O, analog sensing, power electronics) with embedded Linux into a single, physically packaged product.

 ## Features